-- Q. Equipment: The Board shall provide cleaning or laundering and maintaining of school-owned physical education and athletic uniforms, uniforms for musical groups, towels, equipment, etc. The Board further agrees to replace stolen, lost, irreparable damaged, or worn-out musical instruments, at least as included on the "basic equipment list" in effect during the applicable school year, to the degree the affected school's finances permit. - R. Behavioral Objectives: The writing of behavioral objectives may be required to determine the broad goals and objectives of employees for their students' expected success; however, the writing of behavioral objectives as a part of their daily lesson plans will not be required. - S. Lessons Plans: Teachers who have less than three (3) years experience in Broward County may be required to submit their lesson plans to the principal on a regular basis as determined by the principal.
+- Q. Equipment: The Board shall provide cleaning or laundering and maintaining of school-owned physical education and athletic uniforms, uniforms for musical groups, towels, equipment, etc. The Board further agrees to replace stolen, lost, irreparable damaged, or worn-out musical instruments, at least as included on the "basic equipment list" in effect during the applicable school year, to the degree the affected school's finances permit. - R. Behavioral Objectives: The writing of behavioral objectives may be required to determine the broad goals and objectives of employees for their students' expected success; however, the writing of behavioral objectives as a part of their daily lesson plans will not be required. - S. Lessons Plans: Teachers who have less than three (3) years experience in Broward County may be required to submit their lesson plans to the principal on a regular basis with two (2) work days' notice of commencement of a submission schedule.

-In recognition of the professionalism of Broward teachers, employees who have more than three (3) years experience in Broward County shall not be required to regularly submit lesson plans, however, any time the principal does request lesson plans, the teacher shall submit the plans.
+In recognition of the professionalism of Broward teachers, employees who have more than three (3) years experience in Broward County shall not be required to regularly submit lesson plans, however, any time the principal does request lesson plans, the teacher shall submit the plans with two (2) work days' notice.